Jharkhand gets second Vande Bharat Express, to run between Ranchi and Howrah | Business

 ''The party which Modi represents is not in power in Jharkhand, Bihar and West Bengal but the needs of the people are being fulfilled.
 Despite political differences, we should work for the development of the nation,'' he said.

-The train, which will run six days a week, will complete the 463km distance between Ranchi and Howrah in West Bengal in seven hours.
+The train, which will run six days a week, completed the 463 km distance between Ranchi and Howrah in West Bengal in seven hours.

 Rajya Sabha MP Maji demanded a reduction in the fares, which will benefit the common people.